awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-ami-version-history.md

 If you run the Docker service on Windows Server 2016 AMIs, the service is configured to use a different CIDR value than the default internal IP address prefix value\.
 The default value is 172\.16\.0\.0/12\.
 Windows Server 2016 AMIs use 172\.17\.0\.0/16 to avoid a conflict with the default Amazon EC2 VPC/subnet\.
 If you don't change VPC/subnet settings for your EC2 instances, then you don't need to do anything\.
 The conflict is essentially avoided because of the different CIDR values\.
 If you do change VPC/subnet settings, be aware of these internal IP address prefix values and avoid creating a conflict\.
 For more information, read the following section\.

 **Important**
-If you plan to run Docker on a Windows Server 2016 instance, you must create the instance from the following Amazon Machine Image \(AMI\) or an AMI based on this image: `Windows_Server-2016-English-Full-Containers-2016.10.18`\.
+If you plan to run Docker on a Windows Server 2016 instance, you must create the instance from the following Amazon Machine Image \(AMI\) or an AMI based on an image with `Windows_Server-2016-English-Full-Containers` in the name\.
 Otherwise, if you use a different Windows Server 2016 AMI, instances fail to boot correctly after installing Docker and then running Sysprep\.

 ## Issue with the Hibernate Agent \(2018\.03\.16 AMIs\)<a name="ec2hibernateagent-2018-03-16"></a>